blackdoor-specialteams/intertalk/README.md

 The above message format is for direct messages.
 When a message is intended for a room rather than a set of users there are some slight changes.
 In a room message, the `to` field is absent, and a `room` field is required.
 The `room` field specifies which room this message was meant to be sent to.
 All other fields are the same.

-### Endpoints
+### Routes

-To support intertalk, a provider needs to support only 3 endpoints (which must be reachable from the providers identifying domain).
+To support intertalk, a provider needs to support only 3 routes (which must be reachable from the providers identifying domain). _todo_

 #### `POST /messages`

-The endpoint where other providers will send messages destined for users.
+The route where other providers will send messages destined for users.

 #### `POST /roomMessages`

-Endpoint where room provider will post new room messages to room members (where calling provider is a room's host, and the recieving provider hosts one of the room's members).
+route where room provider will post new room messages to room members (where calling provider is a room's host, and the recieving provider hosts one of the room's members).

+#### `GET /rooms`

+List public rooms on the provider.
+This is an optional route, so providers MAY opt to return a 404 when this route is called. _todo determine what a room info object looks like_

 #### `POST /rooms{/roomName}/messages`

-The endpoint where providers will send room messages (where the calling provider is one who hosts a room's member, and the recieving provider hosts the room itself).
+The route where providers will send room messages (where the calling provider is one who hosts a room's member, and the recieving provider hosts the room itself).

 #### `GET /rooms{/roomName}/messages{?since,limit}`

-The endpoint where a room's message history can be retrieved. `since` is an epoch timestamp and `limit` is the maximum number of messages to be returned.
+The route where a room's message history can be retrieved. `since` is an epoch timestamp and `limit` is the maximum number of messages to be returned.
 The return object is a json array of JWS.
-Only a room's host provider need have this endpoint.
+Only a room's host provider need have this route.

 #### `PUT /rooms{/roomName}/members{/user}`